adnan12398/handas-laptop/README.md

 # handas-laptop

-Simple landing page in HTML and CSS
+ A Simple landing page in HTML and CSS